TheLastBilly/wol_control/README.md

 ## Systemd setup

-In case you want Wol Control to start whenever your machine boots up, you'll have to setup a service file for it.
+You'll have to setup a service file for Wol Control.
 There's already one provided with this repository **wol_control.service**, so you can use it as a template.

 ```
 [Unit]